 What Surface To Use Acrylics On?

-Whether it be acrylics or any other kind of painting material, the surface of the canvas is hugely important.
+Whether it is acrylics or any other type of painting material, the surface of the canvas is hugely important.
 It can make the whole painting look completely different, depending on the combination you use.
-Two great options for acrylic paints are stretched canvas and art canvas because they can endure multiple layers of paint with ease.
+Two great options for acrylic paints are stretched canvas and art canvas, as they can endure multiple layers of paint with ease.
 Another great option is canvas board.

-The beauty of acrylic paints is that they offer great results for almost all canvas types.
-And this is the reason why acrylics are not only used by beginners but by experts as well, because they offer so many textures and options.
+The beauty of acrylic paints is that they deliver great results for almost all types of canvas.
+This is why acrylics are not only used by beginners but also by experts, as they offer a wide range of textures and options.

 What Should Your Equipment Look Like?